wvega/timepicker/README.md

 - startHour: int.
 Ignored if startTime is set.
 - startMinutes: int.
 Ignored if startTime is set.
 - interval: int.
 Time separation in minutes between each time entry.
+- zindex: the zindex for the dropdown menu.
+If not present, uses the offsetParent's zindex.
 - change: a callback called when the value of the input field changes.
-A Date object with the selected time is passed to the callback.

-        function(time) { ... }
+A Date object with the selected time is passed to the callback. function(time) { ... }